-Where to Ribbon: Design > Diagram > Add >
+Where to Ribbon: Design > Diagram > Add

-find the Database Engineering > Entity
+find the Diagram > Database Engineering >

+Entity Entity Relationships > Entity

+Relationship Relationship Diagram > ERD_DP

+Diagram Browser window Toolbar : New

-Entity Relationships > Entity Relationship
+Diagram icon > Database Engineering > Entity Relationships > Entity

 Relationship Diagram > ERD_DP

-Diagram Browser window Toolbar : New
+Browser window context menu Add

-Diagram icon > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD_DP
+Diagram > Database Engineering >

-Browser window context menu Add Diagram > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD_DP
+Entity Relationships > Entity

+Relationship Diagram > ERD_DP

 Usage of the Entity Relationship Diagram They are used by some data modelers as a way of ensuring independence from the physical data models that are used to represent the schema of a given Relational Database Management System database.
 They also provide a more appealing means of communicating with non technical stakeholders.

-Options for the Entity Relationship Diagram Entity Relationship diagrams can be drawn to include all of the Entities in a given domain in a single diagram or, alternatively, a number of diagrams can be created for different aspects of the
+Options for Entity Relationship diagrams can be

+the Entity drawn to include all of the Entities in a

+Relationship given domain in a single diagram or,

+Diagram alternatively, a number of diagrams can

+be created for different aspects of the